 In July 2015, the Financial Accounting Standards Board issued Accounting Standards Update 2015-12, Plan Accounting: Defined Benefit Pension Plans (Topic 960), Defined Contribution Pension Plans (Topic 962), Health and Welfare Benefit Plans (Topic 965): (Part I) Fully Benefit-Responsive Investment Contracts, (Part II) Plan Investment Disclosures, (Part III) Measurement Date Practical Expedient.
 Part I of the ASU eliminates the requirements to measure the fair value of fully benefit-responsive investment contracts and provide certain disclosures.
-Contract value is the only required measure for fully benefit-responsive investment to disclose individual investments that represent 5 percent or more of net assets available for benefits and the net appreciation or depreciation in fair value of investments that are measured using fair value by general type; however, plans are no longer required to also disaggregate investments by nature, characteristics and risks.
+Contract value is the only required measure for fully benefit-responsive investments to disclose individual investments that represent 5 percent or more of net assets available for benefits and the net appreciation or depreciation in fair value of investments by general type.
+It also simplifies the level of disaggregation of investments that are measured using fair value.
+Plans will continue to disaggregate investments that are measured using fair value by general type; however, plans are no longer required to also disaggregate investments by nature, characteristics and risks.
 Further, the disclosure of information about fair value measurements shall be provided by general type of plan asset.
 Part III of the ASU is not applicable to the Plan.
 The ASU is effective for fiscal years beginning after December 15, 2015.
 Early adoption is allowed and the reporting entity should apply ASU 2015-12 retrospectively to all periods presented.
-The Plan has adopted ASU 2015-12 Parts I and II on January 1, 2015 and the presentation of the
+The Plan has adopted ASU 2015-12 Parts I and II on January 1, 2015 and the presentation of the financial statements and notes herein reflect such adoption.

-- I. Subsequent events The Plan has evaluated subsequent events through June 20, 2016 on which the financial statements were available to be issued. - 3.
+- Subsequent events The Plan has evaluated subsequent events throughJune 20, 2016, the date on which the financial statements were available to be issued. - 3.
 Plan amendments Effective as of the close of business November 9, 2015, the Plan was amended to add a new investment option, remove and replace six investment options resulting from share class changes, approve the required transfer of assets resulting from such removal and change the default investment options.

-Effective July 1, 2015, the Plan was amended and restated to establish a Roth 401(k) feature, eliminate the requirement to contribute at least 2 percent of Eligible Salary on a pre-tax basis in order to get the maximum company match, indicate that repayments for new loans will be reinvested proportionally into sources from which the loan was redeemed, accept rollovers of Roth 401(k) contributions from any prior employer plan and to make certain other changes and clarifications.
+Effective July 1, 2015, the Plan was amended and restated to establish a Roth 401(k) feature, eliminate the requirement to contribute at least 2 percent of Eligible Salary on a pre-tax basis in order to get the maximum company match, indicate that repayments for new loans will be reinvested proportionally into sources from which the loan was redeemed, accept rollovers of Roth 401(k) contributions from any prior employer plan and to make certain other changes and clarifications (including to the rollover provisions).